Constitutional Convention (United States): Operations and procedures

 Originally planned to begin on May 14, the convention had to be postponed when very few of the selected delegates were present on that day due to the difficulty of travel in the late 18th century.
 On May 14, only delegates from Virginia and Pennsylvania were present.
-It was not until May 25 that a quorum of seven states was secured and the convention could begin inside the Pennsylvania State House.
-New Hampshire delegates would not join the convention until July 23, more than halfway through the proceedings.
+On May 25, a quorum of seven states was secured, and the convention began in Pennsylvania State House, later renamed Independence Hall, in Philadelphia.
+New Hampshire delegates joined the convention on July 23, over halfway through the proceedings.

-Among the first things that the Convention did were to choose a presiding officer, unanimously electing George Washington to be the president of the convention.
-The Convention then adopted rules to govern its proceedings.
+One of the first things that the Convention undertook was the selection of a presiding officer, unanimously electing George Washington as the convention's president.
+The convention then adopted rules drafted by a committee whose members were George Wythe (chairman), Charles Pinckney, and Alexander Hamilton.
 Each state delegation received a single vote either for or against a proposal in accordance with the majority opinion of the state's delegates.
 This rule increased the power of the smaller states.